 - What do you really like to do? (i.e., art, play outside, play with friends, play soccer, play on the computer)

 - Next, ask if there are a couple friends they would really like to do something with this summer if you can make it work.
-It can be school friends or friends they don’t see as much, like family friends or friends from church or sports that don’t go to their school.
+It can be school friends or friends they don’t see as much, like family friends or friends from church or sports who don’t go to their school.

 Look at your notes, get an idea of the types of camps you’re looking for and designate a one-hour Internet search to researching camps.
 Keep a running list of the following information for each camp: name of the camp, location, available dates/times, cost, ages, different options such as 3-day versus full week or optional excursions or add-ons.
 Pay special attention to camps near home or work.